 Mairi V. Luce is co-chair of the Finance and Restructuring Transactions division of Duane Morris' Business Reorganization and Financial Restructuring Practice Group.
-Ms. Luce practices in the areas of reorganization, bankruptcy law, creditors' rights, out of court workouts and complex commercial reorganizations.
+Ms. Luce practices in the areas of reorganization, bankruptcy law, creditors' rights, out of court workouts and complex commercial reorganizations, including representation of agents and other lenders in syndicated credit transactions.
 She represents numerous commercial banks, insurance companies and other commercial financing institutions in secured lending, asset-based lending, securitization, leasing and credit enhancement transactions and other types of commercial transactions.
 In addition, Ms. Luce represents both lenders and borrowers in secured-finance transactions in which collateral is located outside United States in jurisdictions in Central and North America, Europe and Asia.

 Ms. Luce is a member of the American Bankruptcy Institute, the American Bar Association, the Pennsylvania Bar Association, the Philadelphia Bar Association, the Business Law Sections of all three bar associations, and the Eastern District of Pennsylvania Bankruptcy Conference, where she has been a speaker at programs presented by the Conference.
 She also is or has been a volunteer for the Consumer Bankruptcy Assistance Program, Philadelphia Reads Power Partners, Philadelphia Volunteers for the Indigent Program, A Lawyer for Every Child Program, Association for Children of New Jersey and Women Against Abuse.
 She is also a member of the Women in the Profession Section of the Philadelphia Bar Association.